-7.2.2 Option 2
+7.2.2 Option 2 - Approve the use of the enzyme

 There are advantages to manufacturers of cheese as the availability of this enzyme should provide efficiency gains for their manufacturing process which is an economic advantage.

 There should be no added costs to government food regulators or consumers.